-- (i) the financial statements as set out on pages 6 to 15 are drawn up so as to give a true and fair view of the financial position of the Company as at 31 December 2023 and of the financial performance and cash flows of the Company for the financial year then ended in accordance with the provisions of the Companies Act 1967, Charities Act 1994 and other relevant regulations and Financial Reporting Standards in Singapore. - (ii) at the date of this statement there are reasonable grounds to believe that the Company will be able to pay its debts as and when they fall due.
+- (i) the financial statements as set out on pages 6 to 16 are drawn up so as to give a true and fair view of the financial position of the Company as at 31 December 2024 and of the financial performance, changes in accumulated fund and cash flows of the Company for the financial year then ended in accordance with the provisions of the Companies Act 1967, Charities Act 1994 and other relevant regulations and Financial Reporting Standards in Singapore. - (ii) at the date of this statement there are reasonable grounds to believe that the Company will be able to pay its debts as and when they fall due.